IBM/drones-iot-visual-recognition/README.md

 ## Introduction

 This hands on lab uses drone aerial images, Watson Studio and Watson Visual Recognition to survey neighborhoods and countrysides.
 Example datasets for Flooding, WildFires and Scottish landscapes are provided.
-The STSA lab will use the Flooding training sets.
+The [IBM Developer Tutorial](https://developer.ibm.com/tutorials/detect-wildfire-damaged-homes-using-drone-images-watson-visual-recognition/) uses the Wildfire training set.
+Call for Code developers might be interested in the Flooding training set.

 ![Watson Studio screenshot](/Flooding/screenshots/WatsonStudio-VisualRecognitionModelTestResults.png)